josra/josra.github.io/blog/_posts/2015-05-14-to-branch-or-not-to-branch.md

 In the SCM literature this approach with only one long-lived mainline branch is often referred to as "[late branching](http://www.bradapp.com/acme/branching/branch-policy.html)" or in context of product lines it's a "[release train](http://www.scaledagileframework.com/agile-release-train/)".
 I believe it's the same phenomena you call _trunk based_ only decorated with the postulate that _any other_ branch is evil.
 The word trunk is derived from Subversion which by default names the integration branch _trunk_, and I agree that in Subversion branches are at least semi-evil.
 But I wouldn't name anything after Subversion - unless it was something bad of course.

-The fact that Subversion doesn't handle branches well, simply doesn't support the the conclusion that branches are generically evil.
+The fact that Subversion doesn't handle branches well, simply doesn't support the conclusion that branches are generically evil.

 ## Substantial rework is required